Jahia/dx-examples/README.md

 ###Example JSP Tags and Functions
 Use this module to understand how to properly build a tag library and functions.

+###Example Rules
+Use this module to understand how to properly add a new Drools rule.

 ###Example Site Setting
 Use this module to standardize the implementation of Site Settings using AngularJS.